PhilChodrow/website_source/content/teaching.md

 To read nice things my students have said about me, click [here](/teaching_testimonials).

+# 2019

+- **Organizer**, 15.S60, "Computing in Optimization and Statistics" (Winter 2017-present).
+I organize and teach by-researchers-for-researchers sessions on computational tools for contemporary data science.
+- **Instructor**, Data Science in `R`, 2018-present.
+I develop curriculum and lead classes for undergraduates and master's students on computational tools for contemporary data science.

 # 2018

 - **Head Teaching Assistant:** 6.268, Network Science and Models.
 I develop course materials, lead recitations, and hold office hours for a multidisciplinary graduate-level course on network science, including random graph models, algorithms, and analysis.